szilvia-csernus/rabbit_rescue/README.md

-# Website for Hopper Farm Rabbit Rescue - ReactJS project
+# Website for Hopper Farm Rabbit Rescue

 [![DeepScan grade](https://deepscan.io/api/teams/23376/projects/26637/branches/850426/badge/grade.svg)](https://deepscan.io/dashboard#view=project&tid=23376&pid=26637&bid=850426)

+**Hopper Farm Rabbit Rescue** is a fictional non-profit organisation.
+The website is designed to support the charity's primary mission which is to help find new homes for rescued pet rabbits.

+I created this project with `React JS / Redux / CSS Modules` and `Figma` for design.
+Payment is implemented with `STRIPE Link`.
+It is a fully frontend app, no backend is implemented yet, which I'm planning to do in the future.

-This project was created by transfoming my `HTML5-CSS3-BOOTSTRAP5` project into a `React JS / Redux` project.
-The original website was built for Code Institute's web application development course as the 1st Milestone Project (User Centric Frontend Development Project).
-Design is created with `Figma`.
+I originally created this project for Code Institute's Web Application Development Course as the 1st Milestone Project (User Centric Frontend Development Project) in `HTML5-CSS3-BOOTSTRAP5`, which can be found [here](https://github.com/szilvia-csernus/rabbit-sanctuary).
 <br><br>

 ---